2E0PGS/2E0PGS.github.io/ham-radio/dvap.md

 Below are the spectrum analyser results.
 Not bad I am impressed, this is all without any external filtering.

-I have achived a mile range with a less than ideal mobile dual band antenna setup, attached to the hotspot on the first floor (British English).
+I have achieved a mile range with a less than ideal mobile dual band antenna setup, attached to the hotspot on the first floor (British English).

 Overall the best hotspot I have tested so far.